Updated March 9, 2022

 ## wistia t56u8yj6cc ##

 Finally, if your unit has a fluency assessment, you'll unpack the reading fluency demands of the text with an explainer video and then plan for how you will model, assess, and support your students' fluency development.

 ## wistia 6luanag6gr ##

 Unit Launches are a powerful tool to prepare yourself when you begin teaching a new text, or even one that you've taught before.
-By diving deeply and systematically into the material you want your students to master within the unit, you are equipping yourself to have the in-the-moment responses your students need, and find that delicious teaching flow more often.
+By diving deeply and systematically into the material you want your students to excell at within the unit, you are equipping yourself to have the in-the-moment responses your students need, and find that delicious teaching flow more often.